 - Measure your hemoglobin.
 Hemoglobin is an iron-rich protein found in red blood cells that allows the cells to carry oxygen from your lungs to other parts of your body, and to carry carbon dioxide from other parts of your body to your lungs so that it can be exhaled.
 Low hemoglobin or a low level of red blood cells is a sign of anemia.
 Anemia can cause you to feel very tired and may affect your pregnancy.

 - Check immunity to certain infections.
 This typically includes rubella and chickenpox (varicella) — unless proof of vaccination or natural immunity is documented in your medical history.

 Prenatal tests can provide valuable information about your baby's health.
 Your health care provider will typically offer a variety of prenatal genetic screening tests, which may include ultrasound or blood tests to screen for certain fetal genetic abnormalities, such as Down syndrome.

 Your health care provider might discuss the importance of nutrition and prenatal vitamins.
 Ask about exercise, sex, dental care, vaccinations and travel during pregnancy, as well as other lifestyle issues.
 You might also talk about your work environment and the use of medications during pregnancy.
 If you smoke, ask your health care provider for suggestions to help you quit.

 Discomforts of pregnancy

 You might notice changes in your body early in your pregnancy.
 Your breasts might be tender and swollen.
 Nausea with or without vomiting (morning sickness) is also common.
-Talk to your healthcare provider if your morning sickness is severe.
+Talk to your health care provider if your morning sickness is severe.

 Your next prenatal visits — often scheduled about every four weeks during the first trimester — might be shorter than the first.
 Near the end of the first trimester — by about 12 to 14 weeks of pregnancy — you might be able to hear your baby's heartbeat with a small device that bounces sound waves off your baby's heart.
 Your health care provider may offer a first trimester ultrasound, too.